 Clinical trials are an essential component of medical research in which human participants are utilized to advance medical knowledge.
 These trials can be observational, where a group is simply studied without intervention, or clinical, where an intervention is applied to some or all of the participants.

-According to the US National Library of Medicine, there are 402,977 active clinical trials worldwide.
-Of those,129,239 are exclusively in the US.
+According to the US National Library of Medicine, there are roughly 485,000 active clinical trials worldwide.
 New treatments, procedures, and medicine wouldn’t reach the market without these trials.

 Clinical research coordinators are integral to the success of clinical research trials.
 They help manage much of the administrative work from budgeting, compliance, and reporting, in addition to helping execute the trial itself by obtaining informed consent, administering questionnaires, and screening applicants for eligibility.

-Below is an overview of the clinical research coordinator career, including steps to obtain a job, education, and licensing requirements.
+Below is an overview of the clinical research coordinator career, including steps to obtain a job, the education needed, and the licensing requirements.

 Clinical Research Coordinator Specializations & Degree Types

 Many colleges and universities offer degrees in clinical research both at the bachelor’s and master’s levels.
-Roughly 60 percent of professionals in this career hold a bachelor’s, while 12 percent hold a post-secondary certificate, and 9 percent have completed some college but have no credential or degree (O*NET Online 2023).
+Roughly 60 percent of professionals in this career hold a bachelor’s, while 12 percent hold a post-secondary certificate, and 9 percent have completed some college but have no credential or degree (O*NET Online “Clinical Research Coordinators” 2024).

-There are even associate degree programs in clinical research such as the associate of applied science degree in clinical research at Oklahoma City Community College.
-Some students will choose to complete their education as a registered nurse (RN) prior to completing a certificate of mastery in clinical research and entering the field.
-Students who wish to pursue a career in clinical research can also major in a wide variety of health sciences degrees, including biology, public health, and health administration.
+There are even associate degree programs in clinical research such as the associate’s of applied science degree in clinical research at Oklahoma City Community College.
+Some students will choose to complete their education as a registered nurse (RN) before completing a certificate of mastery in clinical research and entering the field.
+Students who wish to pursue a career in clinical research can also major in various health sciences degrees, including biology, public health, and health administration.

 Admissions Requirements for Clinical Research Coordinator Programs

 Clinical research coordinator program admission requirements vary by school, but nearly all require students to have graduated from high school or completed a GED.
-Bachelor’s degree programs often require an SAT or ACT score in addition to completion of specific high school classes such as foreign languages, advanced math, or science.
+Bachelor’s degree programs often require an SAT or ACT score and completion of specific high school classes such as foreign languages, advanced math, or science.
 Personal statement essays and letters of recommendation generally must be submitted as well.

-Certificate programs frequently require that students have already completed either an associate’s or bachelor’s degree.
+Certificate programs frequently require students to have already completed an associate’s or bachelor’s degree.
 Master’s programs require students to have completed a bachelor’s degree.
 Many programs look for GRE scores, work experience, personal essays, letters of recommendation, and official transcripts.

 Clinical Research Coordinator Program Accreditation

-While there is no national or regional accrediting body for clinical research coordinator programs, students can ensure that the program they are enrolling in is high quality by verifying what accreditation the school does hold.
-Students should look for schools that hold national or regional accreditation that is recognized by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE).
+While there is no national or regional accrediting body for clinical research coordinator programs, students can ensure that the program they are enrolling in is high quality by verifying the school’s accreditation.
+Students should look for schools that hold national or regional accreditation recognized by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE).

 On-Campus Clinical Research Coordinator Degree Programs